 Toning down brassiness at home

 When we think of toning for blonde hair at home, purple shampoo usually comes to mind.
-But it's important to proceed with caution.
-"Refrain from over use of purple shampoo," advises Gareth Williams, Consumer Colourist at SALON64.
+But how often should you use purple shampoo?
+"Refrain from overuse of purple shampoo," advises Gareth Williams, Consumer Colourist at SALON64.
 "The pigments can build up and cause the hair to look dull, lack shine and create an uneven canvas for your next appointment.
 This could end up causing a more expensive salon visit.”
 With any product that contains purple pigment, stick to using it once a week at most.
 On other days use clarifying, shine-enhancing hair care to keep your creamy blonde super fresh.

 Toning treatments for blonde hair recommended by our Beauty Editor